From March 2022, some areas in Scotland will start replacing Personal Independence Payment (PIP) with the Adult Disability Payment (ADP).

-PIP is for you, not for a carer, and you don't need to have someone looking after you to qualify.
+PIP is for you, not for a carer (if you have one), and you don't need to have someone supporting or caring for you to qualify.
 If you're awarded this benefit, it's entirely up to you how you use it.

 PIP isn't taxable and you don't need to have paid National Insurance contributions to get it.
-You can claim the benefit whether you're in or out of work and it is not means-tested.
-In other words, it is not affected by earnings or other benefits you receive or any savings you have.
+You can claim PIP whether you're in or out of work.
+PIP is not means-tested.
+In other words, it's not affected by your earnings, other benefits you receive or by any savings you have.

 The daily living component

 The daily living component helps cover extra costs to help you carry out your daily living activities.
 It's paid at 2 different rates – a standard rate and an enhanced rate.

 The mobility component

-The mobility component helps cover the extra costs that you may face if you have difficulties getting around.
+This component helps cover the extra costs that you may face if you have difficulties getting around.
 It's paid at 2 different rates – a standard rate and an enhanced rate.

 The daily living activities